+In 2023, Mr. Downing was selected by his peers as a Super Lawyer.
 For his success in the courtroom, Mr. Downing was inducted into the American Board of Trial Advocates, an invitation-only association of trial attorneys.
 He is “AV” rated by his fellow attorneys and the judges before whom he practices for possessing the highest legal ability and ethical standards.
 He is also a member of the U.S. Supreme Court Bar and a Lifetime Fellow of the Nebraska State Bar Foundation.

 For his advocacy in constitutional litigation, Mr. Downing was inducted into the ADF Honor Guard.
 Mr. Downing has presented at numerous CLE events and serves the Christian Legal Society by coordinating educational opportunities for Nebraska lawyers on topics ranging from Constitutional Law to Legal Ethics.

 Mr. Downing’s work has shaped Nebraska law spawning five law review articles and thousands of citations in secondary sources and subsequent cases.
 The law review articles specifically inspired by the legal holdings in his cases include: